 Alliance Auth has taken great care to anonymize the data sent.
-In order to identify unique installs we generate a UUIDv4, a random mathematical construct which does not contain any identifying information UUID - UUID Objects
+To identify unique installs, we generate a UUIDv4, a random mathematical construct which does not contain any identifying information UUID - UUID Objects

-Analytics comes pre-loaded with our Google Analytics Token, and the Three Types of task can be opted out independently.
-Analytics can also be loaded with your own GA token and the analytics module will act any/all tokens loaded.
+Analytics comes preloaded with our Google Analytics token, and the three types of tasks can be opted out independently.
+Analytics can also be loaded with your own GA token, and the analytics module will act any/all tokens loaded.